 The on-chip POR circuit holds the chip in Reset until VDD has reached a high enough level for proper operation.
 To take advantage of the POR, simply tie the MCLR pin through a resistor to VDD.
 This will eliminate external RC components usually needed to create Power-on Reset.
 A maximum rise time for VDD is required.
-See Section 12.0 "Electrical Specifications" for details.
+See Electrical Specifications for details (see Section 12.0 "Electrical Specifications").
 If the BOD is enabled, the maximum rise time specification does not apply.
-The BOD circuitry will keep the device in Reset until VDD reaches VBOD (see Section 9.3.5 "Brown-out Detect (BOD)").
+The BOD circuitry will keep the device in Reset until VDD reaches VBOD (see Section 9.3.5 "Brown-Out Detect (BOD)").

-Note: The POR circuit does not produce an internal Reset when VDD declines.
+Note: The POR circuit does not produce a in internal Reset when VDD declines.